ClassicPress-research/cp-ssl-fix/README.md

 ### Do nothing

-If your site reports that it is using a recent enough version of OpenSSL to perform external requests, then this plugin doesn't need to do anything.
+If your site is able to perform external requests, then this plugin doesn't need to do anything and it will simply report that condition:

-If the server is not suffering from this issue then the plugin will simply report that condition:

 <img src="https://forums.classicpress.net/uploads/default/original/2X/5/59aea0b849f9b24c1885ae7e603e8c18c2b49070.png">